Types of Financial Aid

 - Transfer Scholarships

-- Leadership Scholarship in Art for High School Seniors
+- Art & Design Scholarships for High School Seniors (formerly the Leadership Scholarship in Art)

 - Nursing Scholarships and Grants